pkainulainen/clean-test-automation/introduction-to-assertj-db/writing-assertions-with-assertj-db/writing-assertions-for-expected-data/README.md

 # Writing Assertions for the Expected Data

 This is an example project of the lessons: Writing Table Level Assertions With AssertJ-DB and Writing Row Level Assertions With AssertJ-DB of the [Introduction AssertJ-DB course]().
-After you have finished these lessons, you know how you can write your first assertions with AssertJ-DB.
+After you have finished these lessons, you:

+* Understand what a table level assertion is.
+* Know what a row level assertion is.
+* Understand what kind of table and row level assertions you should write.
+* Can write both table and row level assertions with AssertJ-DB.

 When you want to run the tests found from this example project, you can use this command: